BoBch27/firevault_go/README.md

 	- *Expects*:
 		- ctx: A context.
 		- query: A `Query` to filter and order documents.
+		- options *(optional)*: An instance of `Options` with the following chainable methods having an effect.
+ 			- Transaction: When called with a `Transaction` instance, it ensures the operation is run as part of a transaction.
 	- *Returns*:
 		- docs: A `slice` containing the results of type `Document[T]` (where `T` is the type used when initiating the collection instance). `Document[T]` has three properties.
 			- ID: A `string` which holds the document's ID.